🚀

 I analyzed other ticketing platforms, such as StubHub and Ticketmaster, to benchmark Pogoseat against competitors.
 The goal was to identify features that could differentiate Pogoseat as well as allow us to prioritize which improvements we wanted to focus our efforts on.

-Findings: Pogoseat’s unique real-time seat upgrade feature is a key differentiator, setting it apart from competitors.
+Findings: Pogoseat’s unique real-time seat upgrade feature was a key differentiator, setting it apart from competitors.
 Adding more robust personalization, improving last-minute deal visibility, and creating a referral program could further enhance Pogoseat's appeal and create a more tailored experience for users.

 User Personas